ujjwal-kr/ram/README.md

 cmp - pushes -1, 0, 1 to the stack based two numbers are smaller, equal or greater than each other.
-[Important before jne and je commands] jne <index> - jumps to a block by its index position if the previous cmp statement is not 0 [equal] je <index> - jumps to a block by its index position if the previous cmp statement is 0 [equal]
+[Important before jne and je commands] jne <index> - jumps to a block by its index position if the previous cmp statement is not 0 [equal] je <index> - jumps to a block by its index position if the previous cmp statement is 0 [equal] jgr <index> - jumps to a block by its index position if the prev cmp statement is 1 [greater] jsm <index> - jumps to a block by its index position if the prev cmp statement is -1 [smaller]
 ```